ankush109/Pratilip-assignment/readme.md

 2. Used Redis as a caching layer to cache some queries (List all products )

-3. Invalidate the cache once a new product is created to avoid stale date to the Client
+3. Invalidate the cache once a new product is created to avoid stale data to the Client

 ## PUB SUB (RABBIT MQ)

 1. Primary used for each service to talk to another service and trigger some events
-2. Producer publishes some event into the queue and the consumer has subscribed to the events consumes those
+2. Producer publishes some event into the queue and the consumer has subscribed to the events consumes

+## Redis (Act as a  Caching layer in the Api-Gateway )

+1. Primary used to cache data (like the list of products frequently queried by the client to make them faster )

 ## Monitoring Services ( Prometheus & Graphana )